Meg4Byte/Audio-Amp/README.md

 #### Input filter

+- Input filter is a passive RC filter , changing the RC constant will change the cut-off frequency of the filter.

 #### Op-amp

+- Error amp. the purpose of this sub-block is to track input and output signals and provide output such that error is as small as possible.

 #### Bias circuit

+-This bias circuit is also called VBE multiplier , because it multiplies the VBE voltage of the BJT in order to provide bias.Very popular bias stage before power stage.

 #### AB stage (power amplifier)

+-AB stage is the most popular power amp stage with high efficeny and no cross-over distortions , it is made of two BJT in push-pull configuration.

 #### Output filter

+- Output filter is a passive RC filter , similarly to input filterthe RC constant will change the cut-off frequency of the filter.

 #### Negative feedback

+- Negative feedback is essential to eliminate erros.The output signal is measured , scaled and fed back to OP amp , and the output of the OP amp generates signal to supress the error.

 ## Schematic